 Orange snow falls over London.
 With it arrives life from another universe intent on manipulating the fabric of reality—to deadly effect...

 The first novel in the Orange Storm series begins in London and later moves to the north of England, where the storm intensifies.
 It’s an urban fantasy (although the action takes place in both the city and the countryside) with elements of science fiction.
+One reviewer described it as apocalyptic/science fiction.
+There's some truth to that, but she missed the magic that exists, too.

 Pale orange snow falls over London.
 With it arrives life from another universe intent on manipulating the fabric of reality—to deadly effect.